 Billy inhales a shaky breath.
-“Just fuckin tell me what the hell ya want me ta do,” he says, but not with any clout, suddenly tapped, like he may pass out.
+“Just fuckin tell me what the hell ya want me to do,” he says, but not with any clout, suddenly tapped, like he may pass out.

 “I just told you what to do,” the Doc says like a bummed coach.
 “Clearly you have learning issues.
-So, I’ll tell you again, but PAY ATTENTION BOY,” Boggs booms, his voice deep with reverb.
+So, I’ll tell you again, but PAY ATTENTION BOY,” Boggs booms, his voice deep, echoing with reverb.

 And suddenly they’re all back at Crown beach, still standing together watching Ty just like in the hospital.
 Billy tumbles back, nearly falls, recovers, then glares at Boggs just standing there watching him fumble like some fool.
 “What the fuck?!”
 Then Billy sees Ty.
 He’s not in the hospital bed, and he ain’t floating either.
 He’s laid out on the golden sand this time, his arms across his chest, like he’s in a casket, looking real peaceful like.
 “Is he dead?”
 Billy dare ask just above a whisper.

-“Not yet,” Bogg’s says like he don’t really care anymore.
+“Not yet,” Bogg’s says like he doesn’t really care anymore.
 “However, I can give you the power to save him, Billy, but only before he is dead, as I’ve said.”
-He standing over where Ty lay, points two weirdly long fingers down at him then flicks them upwards.
-Tyron starts rising, slow, until he’s four feet off the ground, but he layin like he’s still on the sand.
+He moves to where Ty lay, points two weirdly long fingers down at him then flicks them upwards.
+Tyron starts rising, slow, until he’s four feet off the ground, but he’s laying like he’s still on the sand.
 “I am a Marid, the first in the line of my kind, and the most powerful, and respected of Djinni I may add.
 When you opened the door to my Ferrari, you essentially summoned me, like Aladdin’s mother rubbing the oil lamp.
 Ah, but then you’re probably unfamiliar with the tale of One Thousand and One Nights.”

 “Losin the one good thing bout my fuckin existence ain’t lucky.”
 Billy looks out over the black Bay to the beaded lights on bridge to the city he and Ty never cross.